djnrrd/twitter-game-book/README.md

   ] or None
 }
-{"flagName": "str"}             # Flags to keep track of for ifConditions
+{"flagName": "str"}             # Flags to keep track of for ifConditions {"ifCondition": "str"}          # List of conditions for showing the stitch {"notIfCondition": "str"}       # List of negative conditions
 ```

 If there are no divert or option objects, then you have reached an ending